 My first advice would be to travel NOW just because world is changing and changing quickly.
 Natural disasters can destroy a place, as was the case in Kathmandu in Nepal following the earthquake of 2015.
 A quiet paradise, because little known, can be found in a state of tourist anthill a few years later, such as the Blue Lagoon near Vang Vieng in Laos.
 The situation of a country can degenerate economically or politically and end up in a state of war from one day to the next, as was the case for many countries like Syria.
+Lately in 2019, a blaze burnt the top of the famous Cathedral Notre-Dame de Paris which means it will never be like it was even with a good restoration.
 Just as many issues that make a destination no longer the same flavor a few years later.
 So yes, clearly, travel now.

 FLIGHT / HOTEL :

 There is no miracle recipe for airline tickets but here is few tips for finding a cheapest one :

 • Plan your flight in advance and out of school holidays.

 • Use a Skyscanner / Momondo flight comparator.
 Avoid searching too much for the same destination on the same date because flight operators locate your IP address and increase their price automatically.

 • Flights are generally cheaper on Tuesdays / Wednesdays / Thursdays and early in the morning.
 So be flexible on your dates / times.